themson/MurDocK/README.md

 # Overview:

-The purpose of this tool is to provide a protocol independent C&C tool that contains a base set of features and can piggyback on top of any collaborative web platform or service.
-The base docClient and docServer are meant to be extended upon with BUFFER classes written for individual web services.
-These buffer classes can be plugged into the docDoor tool in order to create a unique C&C infrastructure that will always contains a base set of features, as well as the ability to tunnel over any web application traffic for which a buffer class has been constructed.
+The purpose of this tool is to provide a protocol independent tool that contains a base set of features that can piggyback on top of any collaborative web platform or service.
+The base docClient and docServer are meant to be extended upon with _Buffer_ classes written for individual web services.
+These buffer classes can be plugged into the MurDock tool in order to create a unique shell infrastructure that will always contains a base set of features, as well as the ability to tunnel over any web application traffic for which a buffer class has been constructed.
 The framework can be extended to operate over lower level protocols if desired.